dinhlenguyen/trustsoft-internship/README.md

 # 🚀 Trustsoft Internship - Terraform AWS Infrastructure (CI/CD + S3 Upload Pipeline)

 > **This branch builds on top of the [`cicd`](https://github.com/dinhlenguyen/trustsoft-internship/tree/cicd)** (infrastructure CI/CD pipeline) and integrates an S3 upload pipeline in this branch to deliver a full-stack automated grayscale image processing workflow using S3, Lambda, and RDS.
+For more information about the architecture itself, please refer to the documentation in the cicd branch.

 ---
 ## 📦 Project Structure